 The application program obtains the device handle according to the serial device name, and then can operate the serial device.
-The function for finding device is as follows:
+The find device function is shown below.

 rt_device_t rt_device_find(const char name)

-Parameter Description
+Parameter Describe

 name Device name

-Return -
+return -

 The device handle If a device is found, the device handle is returned

 RT_NULL The corresponding device object was not found